 Mouse/Trackpad scrollwheel zooms.

-I was one of the generation of programmers who grew up and discovered personal computers as the term was being invented.
+I'm one of the generation of programmers who grew up and discovered personal computers as the term was being invented.
 We had a TRS-80 Model II, then a TI 99/4A, then an Apple //e, then an Amiga 500.
 I learned how to program in various dialects of BASIC and had a little success with assembly language.

 I saw Tron in 1982 in the theater and was thrown.
 Computers could make images like that?
 I wanted to learn how.
 I was 12; I was full of excitement and energy but not very focused and didn't really know how to systematically learn the things I needed to learn.
 I looked around at computer graphics books at the library, not understanding much about the algorithms.
 I asked other middle school students about "cosine" and "sine," and how they and other things worked.
-At that age most kids wouldn't have known cosine from a hole in the ground.

 I had the coffee table book Creative Computer Graphics, bought on a trip to the Smithsonian.
 In it were the promise of rich images created entirely by computers.
 One of the fascinating things to me about that book now is the diversity of images, running the gamut from interactive line rendering for CAD to entertainment to flight simulators.